verrazzano/verrazzano/image-patch-operator/README.md

 ```bash
 $ kubectl get secret -n verrazzano-system
 ```
-The output should be similar to the following:
+The output will be similar to the following:
 ```plaintext
 NAME                                                    TYPE                                  DATA   AGE
 ...                                                     ...                                   ...    ...